 Make it easy for them: You should make it easy for your customers to leave a review by providing them a direct link to your preferred review site.
-As a rule of thumb, don’t ask them to review you on Yelp or Google, then leave it to them to find your business profile on these sites and give you feedback.
+As a rule of thumb, don’t ask them to review you on Google, then leave it to them to find your business profile on these sites and give you feedback.

 What should you do after getting a review?

 You should first show that you appreciate your customer’s effort to review your business, so you should say thank you for their effort.

 If the client didn’t have a good experience, so they left a bad review, respond to the review immediately and give your side of the story.

 Appreciating and responding to the review isn’t enough—you need to amplify your feedback.
 This calls for you to go social.
 Share the reviews across the different social media platforms.